-To help you think about this process, continue with the example corn farm with a yield goal of 150 bushels per acre.
-Imagine that the soil test information indicates that the farm should focus on covering the crop removal amounts.
-Table 2 showed the farm will need 135 lbs. of nitrogen, 55 lbs. of phosphorus, and 40 lbs. of potassium.
+To help you think about this process, continue with the example sweet corn farm with a yield goal of 8 tons per acre.
+Your soil test recommendations indicate you'll need 120 lbs. of nitrogen, 55 lbs. of phosphorus, and 50 lbs. of potassium.
 These nutrient amounts maintain the soil at current levels and meet the yield goal.